NordVPN vs ExpressVPN comparison in 2025

 93% (466Mbit/s) | 89% (446Mbit/s) |

 NordVPN's NordLynx protocol offers superior download speeds, making it the faster and better-performing option.
-While ExpressVPN is better than NordVPN regarding some server locations for upload speeds, overall, NordVPN emerges as the clear winner in comparing download and upload speeds.
+While ExpressVPN is better than NordVPN regarding some server locations for upload speeds, overall, NordVPN emerges as the clear winner in comparing both download and upload speeds.

 Note: Your internet connection may vary, and the results might differ from ours due to differences during testing and daily fluctuations.
 Consider this data as approximate and subject to change.